KCErb/lucky-hasura-docker/GUIDE.md

 2. Developers need to be working with the same dependency trees.
 That is already taken care of by `shard.lock` but why re-install if you can simply stick your shard in an image to share?
 3. If the shards produce binaries, they will be machine-dependent.

 That means we have to rebuild the image whenever we want to update Crystal, Lucky, or our shards and we leave this to `up`.
-Whenever we run a command, `up lucky db.migrate` for example, `up` will double-check that our development image doesn't need to be rebuilt first based on the rules in `up.yml`.
+Whenever we run a command, `up lucky db.migrate` for example, `up` will check if our development image needs to be rebuilt based on the rules in `up.yml`.

 ## Scripts folder